labsyspharm/cd73_coy_spatialcorrelation/README.txt

 _________________________________________________________________

-cycif-msi.py was used to generate a datatable from (URL pending) for comparing CyCIF and MSI results.
+cycif-msi.py was used to generate a datatable from https://www.synapse.org/#!Synapse:syn30804043 for comparing CyCIF and MSI results.
 The required python packages are listed in requirements_cycif_msi.txt .

 _________________________________________________________________
 KMcurve_fig.m is used to generate survival curves from CD73NatComm_Coy2021_CyCIF_TMAdata.mat .